-A key driver for the project is to reduce causer pays charges which can be enacted when a semi-scheduled generator is unable to meet the generation target set by the Australian Energy Market Operator (AEMO) dispatch system.
+Fulcrum3D CloudCAM Solar Forecasting project aimsto reduce causer pays charges which can be enacted when a semi-scheduled generator is unable to meet the generation target set by the Australian Energy Market Operator (AEMO) dispatch system.
 AEMO is now allowing semi-scheduled generators to submit their own five-minute forecasts.
 If these are more accurate than AEMO’s current forecasts then this should lower the causer pays penalties payable by the solar farm.

-Short term forecasts are also expected to increase robustness of electricity supply and reduce costs by:
+Short term forecasts are also expected to increase robustness of electricity supply and reduce costs.
+The project will:

-- optimising storage dispatch, demand response and other grid support technologies
+- Optimise storage dispatch, demand response and other grid support technologies,

-- potentially providing of Frequency Control Ancillary Service (FCAS) support
+- Provide Frequency Control Ancillary Service (FCAS) support,

 Report: Fulcrum3D CloudCAM Solar Forecasting for the NEM Lessons Learnt Report 2